 Walk along the sidewalk in front of my house and you will enjoy the blooming hydrangea, draping Japanese maple, and colorful shade garden plants like ferns, Hellebores, and Heucheras.
 Only a few people will notice the trickling sound and curiously peek around the corner.
 The secret garden isn’t much of a secret, it just feels like one.
 It is only a few feet from the public sidewalk and passersby can hear the fountain bubbling as they approach the front steps.
-Friends and neighbors (and the occasional off-leash, water-loving canine) will be drawn down the stairs by the sound, see the fountain, and be welcomed onto the bench, to sit and enjoy the space.
+Friends and neighbors (and the occasional off-leash, water-loving canine) will be drawn down the stairs by the sound, see the fountain, and be welcomed onto the bench to sit and enjoy the space.
 Very much like a friendly hug.

-Tour my other garden tours are here:
+Take a virtual walk through my other garden tours here:

 - Come Visit a Play Garden!